patricksavalle/api-zaplog/README.md

       /slim-rest-api.ini

-- Create the database (for instance using MySQL workbench):
+- Create the database by running this script (for instance using MySQL workbench):

       /datamodel.sql